List of TermsAccess

 Workers Compensation Insurance

 Actuary: A professional who mathematically analyzes and determines the price of the risk associated with providing insurance coverage.
 An actuary may also determine the anticipated cost of providing future benefits.
-Factors considered in the study include the projection of future claims experience, administrative expenses and anticipated investment return.
+Factors considered in an actuarial study include the projection of future claims experience, administrative expenses and anticipated investment return.

-Administrative Services Only (ASO): A type of contract with an insurance company or a third-party administrator that provides an employer with administrative services.
-It does not provide coverage for risk of insurance protection.
+Administrative Services Only (ASO): A type of contract with an insurance company or a third-party administrator that provides an employer with administrative services such as claim payment.
+It does not provide coverage for the risk of insurance protection.
 The usual expenses covered include claims processing, plan design advice and printing benefit booklets.
-These contracts are usually entered into by large employers who can afford the risk of providing insurance protection with their own money.
+These contracts are usually entered into by larger employers who can afford the risk of providing insurance protection with their own money.

 Administrator: A person who is designated to be responsible for the proper operation and administration of a plan.
-When the plan sponsor does not designate a person for this duty, the ERISA considers the pan sponsor to be the plan administrator.
+When the plan sponsor does not designate a person for this duty, ERISA considers the plan sponsor to be the plan administrator.

-Adverse Selection: A tendency which occurs when a person makes a decision based on his/her diminished health condition or frequency of needed treatment and is, therefore considered a poorer claims risk than most others in the group.
+Adverse Selection: This is an economic term to describe what happens when a person makes a decision that will have adverse results.
+In health insurance, it describes what happens when a person makes a decision based on his/her diminished health condition or frequency of needed treatment and is, therefore considered a poorer claims risk than most others in the group.

-Agent: Licensed by the state, performs the functions for sole proprietors and small businesses that Human Resource Departments do for larger businesses, gathers census data, prepares proposals, makes presentations to businesses, explains benefits to employers, and employees, does field underwriting when required, delivers policies and certificates, assists in handling claims, performs other related tasks required by the employer or sole proprietor.
+Agent: This term is used interchangeably with broker when discussing insurance.
+An agent is licensed by the state, performs many of the functions for sole proprietors and small businesses that Human Resource Departments do for larger businesses, gathers census data, prepares proposals, makes presentations to businesses, explains benefits to employers and employees, delivers policies and certificates, assists in handling claims, and performs other related tasks required by the individual, employer or sole proprietor.

 Alternative Care Benefit: payment for a special arrangement of services specifically designed to allow the person to reside in a setting other than a nursing facility (i.e. services to provide assistance, capital improvements such as a ramp, and/or durable medical equipment.